Adding/Editing a Visual Novel

 It's possible to link VN entries to staff entries in the staff and cast tabs.

 In both tabs, staff aliases can be selected by searching for their romanized or original names.
-To match an exact name instead of performing a search, prefix the name with '='.
 If the name is not in the database yet, you need to add it first.

 The staff tab lists the people or groups involved in the creation of the visual novel.
 The following roles can be used: